saniatk1985/spring-petclinic1/devops/task.md

         * Setup Maven global tools cofiguration
         * Make Sure the AWS Workers have other required tools (ansible, python, etc.)

-- Describe a pipleline to build and deploy the application:
+- Describe a pipleline to build and deploy the application
         * Create a **Jenkinsfile** in your project root directory
         * Create pipeline steps to: checkout project from repository, build the application and run tests.
         * Create a step to launch **2** Instances on AWS and wait for them to be fully operational.
 Use either aws-cli or boto3 library.